-Handling Null Database Values Using Data Source Controls
+Handling Null Database Values in Data-Bound Controls

 In many cases, columns in database tables return null when no value is stored in that column.
 However, a null value can present challenges when you are working with ASP.NET code or with data-bound Web controls.
 For example, an exception is thrown if you try to bind the SelectedValue of a DropDownList control to null.

 ASP.NET provides some built-in functionality for working with null values.
 If your scenario is not solved using the built-in ASP.NET capabilities, there are some additional techniques you can use for working with null values.

 You can set the NullDisplayText property of bound fields in data source controls (such as the BoundField, CheckBoxField, and ImageField objects) to substitute a specific value (such as a string) for null values returned from the data source.
 Controls will then display that value as the text of the bound control.
 When a data-bound row is modified during an edit operation, if the value for a bound field matches the NullDisplayText (whether the value was not modified or the user entered the same value as the NullDisplayText), the field passes null to the data source as the field value.
 If the NullDisplayText property is not set, null values are displayed as empty strings ("").

 For example, if you set the NullDisplayText property for a BoundField object to "(no value)", and if the bound data column is null, the Text property for Label or TextBox objects rendered by the BoundField object is set to "(no value)".
 If the user edits the row and changes the value from "(no value)" to "Custom Value", the value "Custom Value" is passed to the data source as the value for the field.
 But if the value of the bound control is still "(no value)", the data control passes null to the data source as the field value.